A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - returning rune (P3)
     - low grade cold iron dagger

 ## Part 4A.
-Thistletop mainland (assumed party level 2)
+Thistletop Approach (565xp, assumed party level 2)

   - A full frontal assault would be a serious mistake for the party.
-The encounters here require bypassing or neutralizing to avoid them running together.
+The encounters here require bypassing, splitting or neutralizing and at all costs to avoid them running together.
-  - Shalelu should have forwarned them and, for inexperienced players, consider having her accompany them to provide ranged support.
+  - Shalelu should have forwarned them and, for inexperienced players, consider having her accompany them to provide tactical advice and/or combat support - though in a background way that does not take away from the party achievements.
-  - The terrain here also increases the threat level and bonus XP is awarded as if the creatures encountered were 1 level higher.
+  - The terrain for all encounters here increases the threat level by one step - and adds bonus XP appropriately (as if the creatures encountered were 1 level higher).

 ### C4.
 Refugees Nest (150xp, extreme threat, plus 50xp for terrain)